tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

 [fossil](https://www\.fossil\-scm\.org/)\.

 For Tcllib the main branch of the collection is *trunk*\.
-In *git* this branch would be called *master*, and this exactly the case in the [github mirror](https://github\.com/tcltk/tcllib/) of Tcllib\.
+In *git* this branch would be called *master*, and this is exactly the case in the [github mirror](https://github\.com/tcltk/tcllib/) of Tcllib\.

 To properly support debugging *each commit* on this branch *has to pass the